-Design Tip 4: Step Through the Process of How Your Materials Will be Viewed
+Design Tip 4: Step Through The Process Of How Your Marketing Material Will Be Viewed

 Creating effective marketing materials requires that you understand the thought process your potential customers go through when they view your content.
 Things like how your content flows, what attracts a viewer’s sight and how quickly your content can be read all work towards successfully selling your goods or services to a customer.